 2.5% 1 September 2025

-42.2 Annual increases will be paid from the first full pay period on or after the dates listed above.
+42.2 Annual increases will be paid from the FFPOAthe dates listed above to Employees who are employed in roles to which this Agreement applies at the time the increase applies.

-42.3 Employees who were employed in a role which is covered by this Agreement on the [post vote date] and have remained in that role on the commencement of this Agreement will receive the wage increase outlined in clause 42.1i and ii. above together with compensation for the removal of increments (if applicable) for Year 1 of this Agreement as set out in Appendix 3.
+42.3 Employees who were employed in a role for which this Agreement applies on the [post vote date] will receive the wage increase outlined in clause 42.1i and ii. above together with compensation for the removal of increments (if applicable) for Year 1 of this Agreement as set out in Appendix 3.

-42.4[post vote date]
+42.4 Lump Sum Payments and Back Pay Arrangements apply to Employees employed on [post vote date], in a role to which this Agreement applies.
+For clarity, Back Pay is calculated on periods an Employee was employed in a role to which this Agreement applies and is not calculated on roles to which this Agreement does not apply, or to Employees employed by Lifeblood, after the [post vote date].

 43 PAYMENT OF SALARY